-Early textbooks of the People's Republic of China were translations of Soviet textbooks.
-Middle School Foreign History 13, published in 1949, described Europe in terms of the five modes of society: primitive society, slave-based society, feudal society, capitalist society, and socialist society.
+Early textbooks of the People's Republic of China were translations of Soviet text-books.
+Middle School Foreign History14, published in 1949, described Europe in terms of the five modes of society, which were viewed as constituting a linear trajectory from primitive society via capitalist to socialist society.
 The book emphasized events in European history related to class struggle, such as Greco-Roman slave revolts, the rebellions which occurred from the fifth to the sixteenth centuries of the capitalist class against the control of their feudal lords, and the seventeenth-century proletarian revolts against the oppression perpetrated by the capitalist class.
-These textbooks divided the world of that time into two camps, the capitalist and the socialists, resulting in the division of Europe into the capitalist West and the Soviet East.
-China was under the Soviet Union's banner of socialism and therefore obligated to fully Sovietize.
+These textbooks divided the world of that time into two camps, the capitalist and the socialists, resulting in the division of Europe into the capitalist West and the Soviet